 Avoid applying aloe vera to deep cuts and severe burns.

 Topical aloe vera is usually not harmful to the skin (unless you are allergic to it), and an allergic reaction to topical aloe vera is rare.
-However, there was one case where a 72-year-old woman, who had been using home-made aloe vera juice on her legs, developed allergic dermatitisi XAn umbrella term for skin irritation and inflammation characterized by itching, redness, and rashes. on her legs and erythemai XRedness of the skin or mucous membrane caused by increased blood flow to that area. on her eyelids (13).
+However, there was one case where a 72-year-old woman, who had been using home-made aloe vera juice on her legs, developed allergic dermatitisi XAn umbrella term for skin irritation and inflammation characterized by itching, redness, and rashes. on her legs and erythemai XRedness of the skin or mucous membrane caused by increased blood flow to that area. on her eyelids (15).

 Avoid ingesting aloe vera.
 It contains latex, which is a laxativei XA compound that helps increase mobility, bulk, and stool frequency and relieves constipation. .
-It may cause diarrhea, pseudomelanosis colii XA pigmentation disorder of the colon wall associated with chronic laxative use. , kidney failure, hypokalemiai XA condition caused by low blood potassium levels, which can cause muscle cramps, fatigue, and abnormal heart rhythms. , and other hypersensitive reactions (14).
+It may cause diarrhea, pseudomelanosis colii XA pigmentation disorder of the colon wall associated with chronic laxative use. , kidney failure, hypokalemiai XA condition caused by low blood potassium levels, which can cause muscle cramps, fatigue, and abnormal heart rhythms. , and other hypersensitive reactions (16).
 Moreover, it may interact with the other medications you may be taking and reduce their absorption and effectiveness.
 Consult a doctor if you are considering taking aloe vera orally.

 If you have mild to moderate acne, you can use aloe vera gel for treating it.
 We are not referring to store-bought aloe vera gel but the sap that you get when you cut the aloe vera leaf.